bastardacademic/Bound/README.md

 # Bound

-A community-driven, privacy-first social platform for the kink/BDSM space.
+A community-driven, privacy-first platform for the BDSM/kink community.